ClintonTak/Hall-of-Insanity/README.md

 # Hall-of-Insanity
-Automated GroupeMe filled with bots using the GroupeMe API
+Automated GroupeMe filled with bots modeled with Markov chains using the GroupeMe API